What is whole food eating?

 A bag of potato chips is a common example of highly processed food.
 The final product contains very little, if any, benefits of the whole food (potatoes) it is made from.

 Highly processed foods also include sugary drinks, cookies, some crackers, breakfast cereals, frozen dinners, and lunch meats.

 Is highly processed food unhealthy?

-Highly processed food with an unevenly high ratio of calories to nutrients is generally considered to unhealthy and can lead to eating more than the recommended amounts of sugar, salt, and fat.
+Highly processed food with an uneven ratio of calories to nutrients can lead to eating more than the recommended amounts of sugar, salt, and fat.